yammer/yam-python/README.txt

 Yampy
 =====

-Yampy (“Yam Pie”) is the official Python library for interacting with Yammer's API.
+Yampy ("Yam Pie") is the official Python library for interacting with Yammer's API.